 To learn more about these efforts or if you are having difficulty accessing any information on the website, please visit [ Web Accessibility Page ].

 Students have the right to withhold disclosure of any directory information by completing a request for non-disclosure in the Office of the Registrar.
-Requests for non-disclosure must be filed annually.
 The College assumes that a student’s failure to file a request for non-disclosure indicates approval for disclosure.

 Under the Family Education Rights and Privacy Act (FERPA) of 1974, commonly referred to as the Buckley Amendment, students are granted a certain level of privacy with respect to their educational records.
 The complete text of The Buckley Amendment is available for review in the Office of the Registrar.

 As a general rule, all rights to copyrightable material are the property of the creator.
 The creator shall be deemed to be the College where a specific contract so provides, where a full or part-time employee, student, or outside consultant is employed for the purpose of producing a specific copyrightable work, or where necessary to reflect the contribution of the College to the work, as in the case of software or audiovisual material of any kind.

 As between the College and The State Board of Community Colleges, ownership of any of the above-described items shall be determined in accordance with applicable regulations of the state Board of Community Colleges.

 The College may charge a reasonable rental fee for use of any of the above-described items and, further, if such items are a learned journal, work of art, book, publication, textbook, library book, form, bulletin, or instructional supply, then it may, as allowed by the Umstead Act, be offered for sale by the College.

 This policy shall be deemed to be a part of any existing and/or future employment or consulting agreements of the College.